blockbridge/blockbridge-kb/howto/volumes/index.md

 | 3 | D1 | D1 | D1

-Writes execute in parallel and are acknowledged after completion on all devices.
+Writes execute in parallel and are acknowledged after completion on all disks.
 Read requests are actively balanced across disks to distribute the load.
-Permanent data loss occurs after the failure of all devices in a volume.
-The use of devices with volatile write caches is unsupported and may result in data loss in the event of unexpected power loss.
+Permanent data loss occurs after the failure of all disks in a volume.
+The use of disks with volatile write caches is unsupported and may result in data loss in the event of unexpected power loss.

 ### Striped Mirrored Volumes

-A **Striped Mirrored Volume** (i.e., RAID1E) synchronously replicates chunks of data across devices.
-Mirrored chunks of data are uniformly distributed across devices.
-An odd number of devices greater than or equal to 3 disks per volume is required.
+A **Striped Mirrored Volume** (i.e., RAID1E) synchronously replicates chunks of data across disks.
+Mirrored chunks of data are uniformly distributed across disks.
+An odd number of disks greater than or equal to 3 disks per volume is required.
 The specific data layout for striped mirrored volumes is "near-2".
 The following table illustrates the distribution of data for a volume with 3 disks: